jsanchesleao/bookmarks/api/README.md

 # Bookmark API

+## Requirements

+You will need Node.js version 7.x or higher and MongoDB version 3.x or higher

 ## Configuration

 Edit the `config.json` file to change the tcp port that will be used, and to set the MongoDB connection string